USA

 Hiking Sedona View Trail To Airport Mesa Scenic Lookout + Vortex Site

 The best way to see Airport Mesa vortex site and scenic lookout in Sedona is to hike a short connecting path called Sedona View Trail.
-We hiked the trail out ...
+We hiked the trail ourselves ...
 Read more

 Our Sunrise Hike To Chimney Rock + Little Sugarloaf In Sedona